wbamberg/idl-reference/docs/nsISearchEngine.md

 <tr>
 <td></td>
-<td>data
-        Data to add to the submission object.
-        i.e. the search terms.
+<td>responseType [optional]
+        The MIME type that we'd like to receive in response
+        to this submission.
+If null, will default to "text/html".
 </td>
 </tr>

 <tr>
-<td></td>
-<td>data
-        Data to add to the submission object.
+<td>purpose</td>
+<td>[optional]
+       A string meant to indicate the context of the search request.
+This
-        i.e. the search terms.
+       allows the search service to provide a different nsISearchSubmission
+       depending on e.g. where the search is triggered in the UI.
 </td>
 </tr>